JunwenBu/MineSweeperAndroid-Legacy/MineSweeper/src/com/cis600/minesweeper/Readme.txt

 Requirements:

-Write an iPhone application that implements the popular game "Mine Sweeper".
+Write an application that implements the popular game "Mine Sweeper".

 use a 16 x 16 game grid for this assignment (later, you'll make the game grid user-configurable).